EU lawmakers support ban of goods linked to deforestation

 Under the position adopted Tuesday, lawmakers also want to include pig meat, sheep and goats, poultry, maize and rubber, as well as charcoal and printed paper products.

-“MEPs also want companies to verify that goods are produced in accordance with human rights provisions in international law and respect the rights of indigenous people,” the Parliament said.
+“MEPs also want companies to verify that goods are produced in accordance with human rights provisions in international law and respect the rights of Indigenous people,” the Parliament said.

 Environmental group Greenpeace praised the result of the vote.